munificent/game-programming-patterns/book/update-method.markdown

 When we changed this to a one-frame-at-a-time form, we had to create a `patrollingLeft` variable to track that.
-When we return out of the code, the execution position is lost so we need to explicitly store enough information to restore it on the next frame.
+When we return out of the code, the execution position is lost, so we need to explicitly store enough information to restore it on the next frame.

 The <a href="state.html" class="pattern">State</a> pattern can often help here.